 - Have completed 300 hours of supervised clinical practicum in 3 different settings

 - Have completed a 36-week full time or 72-week part-time required professional experience

 Now here is the great news: California offers 5 pathways to licensure!
 If you are currently licensed by ASHA or another state, you have already completed requirements 1-4.

-5 pathways to licensure:
+5 pathways to a California SLP license:

 - Required professional experience (i.e. CFs)